chsasank/chsasank.github.io/_posts/tech/2020-12-31-edge-of-chaos.md

 <img src="/assets/images/soc/power_law_universal.png" alt="Power law">
 </figure>

-So what is interesting about this simple model is that perturbations to a minimally stable state seems to be generating an universal: power laws.
+Perturbations to a minimally stable state seems to be generating an universal: power laws.
 Is this the mechanism underlying the complex systems like earthquakes and life?
 This idea is not new.
 Ilya Prigogine, a physicist and Nobel laureate Stuart Kauffman, a mathematical biologist suggest that life and other complex systems seem to be operating at [edge of chaos and order](https://en.wikipedia.org/wiki/Edge_of_chaos).
 Author of the paper in question, Per Bak goes as far as to suggest brain is a self-organized criticality.
 I wonder if we'll ever get to the answer!